HKUST-Aerial-Robotics/Fast-Planner/README.md

 ### 3.1 Kinodynamic Search & B-spline Optimization

+In this method, a kinodynamic path searching finds a safe, dynamically feasible, and minimum-time initial trajectory in the discretized control space.
+Then the smoothness and clearance of the trajectory are improved by a B-spline optimization.
+To test this method, run:

 ```
   <!-- open a new terminal, go to your workspace and run: -->
   source devel/setup.bash